ChristianSiegert/panoptikos/README.md

 ## Development

 This project uses [Closure Library](https://developers.google.com/closure/library/) as JavaScript library.
+Additionally, if the server is started in production mode, [Closure Compiler](https://developers.google.com/closure/compiler/) is used to compile all JavaScript code into a single JavaScript file.

 ### Generating the Closure Library dependency tree

-If you add or remove custom classes, i.e. any non-goog class, you have to generate the dependency tree again.
+In development mode, if you add or remove custom classes, i.e. any non-goog class, you have to generate the dependency tree again.
 You can do this by changing to the Panoptikos project directory and executing Closure Library's Dependency Writer:

 	$ cd ./panoptikos
 	$ ./libraries/closure-library-20120710-r2029/closure/bin/build/depswriter.py \